marvinrusinek/marvinrusinek/README.md

 ### Hi, I'm Marvin! 👋

 - 🌱 I utilize the Angular framework with TypeScript to create innovative single-page applications.
-- :brain: I am proficient in Java and C# ASP.NET MVC/WebForms.
+- :brain: I am proficient in JAVA and C# ASP.NET MVC/WebForms.
-- 🔭 I can also create websites with WordPress/Elementor.
 - 📫 Contact me: <a href="mailto:marvinrusinek@gmail.com">E-mail</a> or <a href="https://www.linkedin.com/in/marvin-rusinek/">LinkedIn</a>